simatic-ax/ae-motion-tiax/README.md

 ```sh
 apax create-tialib
 ```

-Please notice that in the script, the TIA_INSTALL_PATH needs to be changed to your own installation path of TIA Portal
+Please notice that in the script, the TIA_INSTALL_PATH needs to be changed to your own installation path of TIA Portal.

 You can also reference to the [TIAX use case training video](https://console.simatic-ax.siemens.io/trainings) for more details